 Cooking for yourself and others when you can has shown that people tend to consume healthier ingredients.
 A study showed that 62.3g more of fruit and 97.8g more of vegetables where consumed daily when eating home cooked meals more than 5 times a week.
 The increase in vegetables and fruit is due to the fact that when you cook for yourself or others, you naturally are more conscious of the ingredients you’re using and opt for healthier ingredients .

 Also, a more frequent consumption of home cooked food was linked to a higher chance of having a ‘normal’ range BMI and ‘normal’ body fat percentage.
 To help your home cooking efforts, OSU has a range of simple breakfast, lunch, dinner and dessert recipes for you to try here .
-Get your own bottle of OSU Apple Cider Vinegar and start making meals today.
+Get your own bottle of OSU Apple Cider Vinegar from Amazon and start making meals today.
 Take it a step further and proceed to share what you have made at home with friends and family on social media.
 This can help to create a virtual community around you and the people you hold closest.